yuanshunning/pickit-docs/docs/robot-integrations/yaskawa/index.rst

    -  **SUBNET MASK:** 255.255.0.0
    -  **DEFAULT GATEWAY:** 0.0.0.0

-Setting the Pick-it IP address on the robot controller
+Setting the Pickit IP address on the robot controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The address of Pick-it needs to be entered in a **String**.
+The address of Pickit needs to be entered in a **String**.
 To do this:

 #.
 Start the robot controller in **normal mode**
 #.
 Go to \ **Main menu → VARIABLE → STRING → S099**